Back to California

 Who It Names or Affects

-• Injured workers who need medical-legal evaluations for their claims.
+• Workers who need medical-legal evaluations as part of their workers' compensation claims.

-• Physicians and healthcare providers involved in these evaluations.
+• Physicians and other healthcare providers involved in these evaluations.

 Terms To Know